Things Your Compost Pile Needs from You

 Once your compost pile is established, the work it requires significantly decreases.
 You can often cut it to as little as weekly or bi-weekly.

 To maintain things, use a garden shovel to turn the pile over several times.
 This action helps to churn ingredients that have already begun to break down with ones that have not.
-It also helps to give proper circulation deep within the pile where your air holes may not be reaching.
+It also helps to give proper circulation deep within the pile where your air holes may not reach.

 Composted soil takes several months to fully complete.
 You will know it is ready when it resembles potting soil from the store.
 It may be darker and have a different texture, but that is a good thing.

 To plant with your composted soil, mix it with organic fertilizer or manure and plant as you would with any dirt.
-It is just as great in potted plants as it is in garden rows, and can be used to grow flowers or vegetables.
+It is just as great in potted plants as it is in garden rows and can be used to grow flowers or vegetables.

 Composting Pile FAQs